looker-open-source/sdk-codegen/docs/json.md

 Our goal with the Looker language SDKs is to provide both forward and backward compatibility.

-The current Looker API server is written in Ruby, which is one of the aforementioned "flexibly typed" languages.
 The Looker API server accepts ID value references as **either** `integer` or `string` and converts them internally to the required type.
-Thus, the LookerAPI server is fully compatible with any Looker SDK for identically named properties and parameters that are either integer or string.
+Therefore, the Looker API server is fully compatible for API requests with identically named properties and parameters that are either integer or string.

 ### Type ambiguity